 Providing the pigs get the recommended vaccines, they are not as susceptible to diseases as other farm animals.

 Worms and Lice

 Pigs are often prone to worm infections so it is important to keep their housing area clean and free of moisture and manure.
 Rotating pigs through different pastures helps disrupt the worm's lifecycle.
-Contact Franklin Vets for pig protection against worms and lice.
+Contact North Canterbury Vets for pig protection against worms and lice.